 On top of their nutritional benefits, plant-based protein powders, and plant-based diets in general, are better for the environment.
 Plant-based products typically take less energy and produce fewer emissions than animal-derived products and foods.

-Our Top Picks for Plant-Based Protein Powder
+Our Favorite Vegan Plant-Based Protein Powder

 Each product featured here has been independently selected by the writer.
 You can learn more about our review methodology here.
 If you make a purchase using the links included, we may earn commission.